samuelyo3/Dilex-Food-Delivery-Analysis/README.md

 - How do tips vary across days of the week?
 - What is the order completion rate (delivered vs refunded)?
 - How efficient are drivers in completing deliveries?
+## Insights
+1. Revenue showed a steady upward trend from January to April, peaking in Week 17, closely followed by Week 16.
+The lowest revenue was recorded in Week 1, followed by Week 3, with Week 18 also ranking among the lowest four.
+This indicates consistent growth over the four-month period despite occasional dips
+2. Performance across the three similar.
+Revenue is $2.59M in Union City, $2.60M in Fremont, and $2.62M in Hayward, indicating no significant variation across locations.
+3. Order patterns show clear peaks in the mornings, accounting for 80% of all orders, followed by evenings (9%) and nights (8%).
+Across days, Wednesday records the highest orders, followed by Saturday, while Friday sees the lowest activity.
+4. Average delivery time is 134 minutes (≈2h 14m).
+Delivery was fastest in January (68 mins), worsened steadily to March (165 mins), but improved in April (143 mins).
+Across weekdays, Fridays (140 mins) and Mondays (139 mins) face the longest delays, while Wednesdays record the fastest deliveries (122 mins).